 Thank you for taking on this challenge to bring the pro-life message to your high school!
 The need for the pro-life message is urgent.
 We know that almost a quarter of abortions in Canada are performed on teenagers.
 The young men and women in your school need to know the truth so that they are not duped by abortion rhetoric which denies the risks, the consequences and the realities of a decision that will leave them traumatized.

 Edmonton Prolife is advancing education and learning by providing scholarships, as well as providing educational presentations to schools in the greater Edmonton area, the operation of booths at teacher’s conventions, providing mentorship and funding to the U of A Pro-Life club and providing educational material to Edmonton teachers and students.

 We provide educational materials to schools and other educational institutions.
-Homeschooling parents are welcomed to use out resource Educational Kits, we regularly borrow these kits.
+Homeschooling parents are welcome to use our resource Educational Kits - we regularly lend these kits.

 Parents guide toddlers in understanding the world.
 They are awed by nature, animals, and newborn babies.
 It’s our job to foster this awe.

 1. Next time you are at a clothing store, show your toddler the different sizes of baby clothes.
 Teach how a baby starts so small that we can’t see it, to being big enough to fit into those clothes.